xiaofuzi/rollup-plugin-less/README.md

 ## options

 * output
 Optional.
-Type: String
+Type: String || Function if you specify a string, it will be the path to write the generated CSS.
-it will be the path to write the generated CSS.
+If you specify a function, call it passing the generated CSS and id(less file path) as an argument.

 * option